greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 5. Click **Validate**.

 6. When the notification indicating the Validation was successful appears, click the link in the notification or click the **Validations** tab.
-Your results will appear similar to this:
+Your results appear similar to this:

     ![Validation Result 2](../img/snowflake/Validation-Result-2.png)